brodkewitz/brphoto-metadata-tools/README.md

 ### Workflow

-Occasionally I shoot personal videos on my Sony cameras that I want to trim, transcode, and import into my Apple Photos Library.
+Occasionally I shoot personal videos on my big cameras that I want to trim, transcode, and import into my Apple Photos Library.

 This script writes date, camera info, and gps metadata to the transcoded output files in a way that Apple Photos recognizes, as with native iPhone video.
 Embedding the correct creation date also puts the videos chronologically where they belong in my photo library.